WordPress/gutenberg/packages/interactivity-router/README.md

 The package `@wordpress/interactivity-router` enables loading content from other pages without a full page reload.
 Currently, the only supported mode is "region-based".
 Full "client-side navigation" is still in experimental phase.

-The package defines an Interactivity API store with the `core/router` namespace, exposing state and actions like `navigate` and `prefetch` to handle client-side navigation.
+The package defines an Interactivity API store with the `core/router` namespace, exposing state and 2 actions: `navigate` and `prefetch` to handle client-side navigation.

 The `@wordpress/interactivity-router` package was [introduced in WordPress Core in v6.5](https://make.wordpress.org/core/2024/02/19/merge-announcement-interactivity-api/).
 This means this package is already bundled in Core in any version of WordPress higher than v6.5.